-McConnell: 'Impasse' over Trump impeachment trial, Dems have 'cold feet'
+McConnell: 'Impasse' over Trump impeachment trial, as Dems depart from precedent

 Senate Majority Leader Mitch McConnell, R-Ky., incredulously declared on the Senate floor late Thursday that the Senate and House Democrats were at an "impasse" over whether the House would transmit its articles of impeachment against President Trump to the GOP-controlled Senate for a constitutionally mandated trial.